ashashlin/vibe-up/README.md

 ### System Flow

-1. User selects a mood and city from the frontend.
+1. User selects a city from the frontend.
 2. Frontend sends request to backend (`/api/events?city=...&vibe=...`).
+Default vibe is all vibes.
-3. Backend maps mood to classification types and calls Ticketmaster API.
+3. Backend calls Ticketmaster API, maps selected vibe(s) to classification types, and filters events based on those types.
 4. Results are returned to frontend and displayed in a dynamic UI.
 5. Logged-in users can save events via `/api/favorites` endpoints.